charinev/opnc/processes/docs/components/05_v2g-pki-services.md

  * HSMs
  * OCSP responder (if applicable)
  * CRL distribution points (if applicable)
- * MO CA
+ * eMSP CA

 These services provide interfaces to CPOs, MOs, CPSs and OEMs for issuing/signing certificates and also request certificate statuses.

 ![Plug&Charge V2G PKI Services Interfaces](../../assets/images/process_V2G_PKI_services.png)

-## MO Plug&Charge Contract Service
+## eMSP Plug&Charge Contract Service

-MO Plug&Charge Contract Service can be part of Plug&Charge CPS Services and provides interfaces for MOs to issue and sign their contract certificates/bundles without the need for any own MO-PKI.
+eMSP Plug&Charge Contract Service can be part of Plug&Charge CPS Services and provides interfaces for MOs to issue and sign their contract certificates/bundles without the need for any own eMSP-PKI.
 This service creates certificates and performs all needed cryptographic operations to created ISO15118 compliant signed contract data.

 ![Mobility Operator CA Interfaces](../../assets/images/interfaces_mo-ca_service.png)